Intensive Mental Health Supports for a Few

 Seamless Referral and Follow-Up Processes

-When a collaborative team or individual school professional makes a referral to a behavioral health provider in the community, school mental health providers refer, monitor (with consent), and teams with families and the provider until the student is is demonstrating improvement.
+When a collaborative team or individual school professional makes a referral to a behavioral health provider in the community, school mental health providers refer, monitor (with consent), and teams with families and the provider until the student is demonstrating improvement.

 Deepened Collaboration with Students, Families, and Community Providers